mountainmochi/Data_Science_Portfolio/README.md

 - [RStudio (HTML)](https://github.com/mountainmochi/Data_Science_Portfolio/blob/main/The%20Patterns%20of%20Paying%20Debts%20of%20Credit%20Card%20Clients/The%20Patterns%20of%20Paying%20Debts%20of%20Credit%20Card%20Clients.pdf)

-This project aimed to predict credit card clients’ default behavior by analyzing the relationship between independent and dependent variables.
+This project predicted credit card clients’ default behavior by analyzing the relationship between independent and dependent variables.
 The goal was to enhance predictive accuracy and understand variable impacts on debt repayment behavior.
-Utilizing various machine learning methods, including box plots, logistic and probit classifications, and advanced models, such as ridge, lasso, tree, bagging, random forest, boosting, XG boost, support vector machine, and neural networks, the study examined correlations.
+Utilizing various machine learning methods, including box plots, logistic and probit classifications, ridge, lasso, tree, bagging, random forest, boosting, XG boost, support vector machine, and neural networks, the study examined correlations thoroughly.

-After assessing different models and their accuracy/error rates, the XG boost model emerged as the most effective choice, achieving the lowest error rate of 0.177.
+After assessing the ML models and their accuracy/error rates, the XG boost model emerged as the most effective choice, achieving the lowest error rate of 0.177.
 This model illuminated significant coefficients and associations related to genders, education levels, age groups, and debt repayment tendencies.

 *Programming Language: R*